gopackage/sysfs/README.md

 # sysfs

 Go library for more reliable interactions with sysfs drivers.
-The sysfs library assumes that your interactions with a sysfs driver is simple all-or-nothing reading or writing data to files under `/sys/class/...`.
+The sysfs library assumes that your interactions with a sysfs driver are simple all-or-nothing reading or writing data to files under `/sys/class/...`.
 To make the interactions simpler and easier to test, write your classes to receive and use a `sysfs.DeviceFile` interface rather than directly writing to the device files.